McFishFillet/MAS_yandere/README.md

 The commissioner allowed me to make this public, so I decided to make a public and proper release of it.
 Download at risk, TRIGGER WARNING: blood, toxic relationship, abusive behaviour.

-Click [here](https://github.com/my-otter-self/MAS_selfharm/wiki/%F0%9F%91%90-Suicide-Hotlines) to see all the International Suicide Hotlines at the wiki.

 ## 🌟 Features